A note from the author:

 Welcome to The Atypical Coaster Nerd’s official website!
 For those of you who are not following my Instagram account already (I have linked it below), my name is David Silva and I love roller coasters and theme parks.
 Originally started as an account on Instagram, I created The Atypical Coaster Nerd for a few reasons:

 - The “atypical” part of the name comes from the fact that I was diagnosed with Autism Spectrum Disorder (ASD).
 By creating this account, I am hoping to show the world that everyone, regardless of their disability, can have fun.
-Some might question if “sensory issues” to movement, noises and other things affect my ability to ride the biggest coasters.
+Some might question if “sensory issues” with movement, noises, and other things affect my ability to ride the biggest coasters.
 I am here to tell you that, no, my “disability” does not interfere with my experiences, and I wanted to show you this to disprove some common misconceptions.

 - I am a citizen of the world.
 I was born in the USA but my father is Ecuadorian.
 I have had the rare opportunity of experiencing life, (and roller coasters) in many different countries around the world.